jeffreykegler/hoonlint/misc/whitespace.md

 as the sail key.
 The sail attribute values should be tightly aligned, or aligned with each other.

+TODO: SEMTIS (;=).

+TISTIS terminators in sail text blocks should be aligned with the sail text block that they terminate.
+Comments in the vertical gap preceding the TISTIS terminator of a Sail text should be aligned with Sail text block.

 TODO: Look up sail documentation, and finish this description.